Delicate-Butterflies/Bangazon-Workforce/README.md

 <img width="1434" alt="deletecomputerss" src="https://user-images.githubusercontent.com/21187281/31675500-7407c1ba-b32a-11e7-94b4-bda92ea33a0b.png">

 ### View All Training Programs (#9)
-Users may access a list of all training programs in the database with their associated program descriptions, and start and end dates by clicking the 'Training' tab in the navigation menu.
+Users may access a list of all training programs in the database with their associated program descriptions, start and end dates by clicking the 'Training' tab in the navigation menu.

 <img width="1436" alt="trainingprogramslistss" src="https://user-images.githubusercontent.com/21187281/31675702-10d25d52-b32b-11e7-819f-70c3cd841b0b.png">